 Moving forward, Van Nuenen thinks there is still a rationale for owning your e-shop

 There is a vast number of new e-shops coming up every month.
-This actually over-floods the market a little and makes it much harder to be visible on any channel.
+This actually over-floods the Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... a little and makes it much harder to be visible on any channel.
 But still, I think if you have the right product and an e-shop, it’s definitely worth going for it.

 “In the beginning, I would go for marketplaces just because it’s easier, and they can get some traction for my products thanks to their large audience.
 But if you want to grow further and not depend on one channel or one marketplace, then you will have to diversify.